If you are curious to know about insurance verification process then you’re in the right place.

 A recent report found that healthcare providers spent an average of 30 percent of their annual income in the insurance claim verification process.

-The primary factors of claim denial in insurance verification process are missing patient data, claim billing errors, expired policies, coverage effective, termination dates, and duplicate data.
 These always result in claim denials, non-payments, claim rework, delayed payments, and could result in additional costs to the provider and the patient.
 Resulting in decreased revenue, patient dissatisfaction, and in these days of YELP and Google reviews, can even tarnish the reputation of the provider.

 What should healthcare providers do?